 We developed our Salt Bag Partnership with Parish and Town Councils and County Councillors covering urban un-parished wards to help local communities support themselves during periods of heavy snow.
 To find out more and how you can get involved visit our FAQ page.

 If you would like to purchase salt for your own use or your privately owned bin, larger supermarkets, garden centres and some garages stock supplies from the beginning of winter.

 Salt bin audit

 We have completed an audit of all our salt bins to assess their location and condition and to make the most effective use of them.
-Essex Highways will continue to stock existing ECC salt bins in lines with our normal stocking programme.
+Essex Highways will continue to stock our existing salt bins in lines with our normal stocking programme.
 If a bin becomes unusable it will need to meet criteria for replacement.
 If it meets the criteria, a replacement will be actioned as part of our maintenance programme.
 During the winter season priority will be given to salting the network.

 Salt bin criteria:

 - A salt bin should not be located on the precautionary salting network (however, it could be on a junction with a non-salted road) and;

 - The bin would need to be located on a steep incline with a gradient greater than 5% for a minimum length of 50m OR on a sharp bend radius less than 500m with a speed limit greater than 30mph and;